KaranChavda511/Code-Wars/README.md

-Here’s the complete and well-structured `README.md` file for your **Code Debugging Battle (CDB)** project:
+Here’s the complete and well-structured `README.md` file for your **CODE WARS** project:

 ---

-# 🧠 Code Debugging Battle (CDB)
+# 🧠 CODE WARS

-**Code Debugging Battle (CDB)** is a real-time competitive programming platform where users can participate in live debugging contests, improve their coding skills, and climb the leaderboard.
+**CODE WARS** is a real-time competitive programming platform where users can participate in live debugging contests, improve their coding skills, and climb the leaderboard.
 It features secure user authentication, interactive battle modes, real-time code evaluation, and performance insights.

 ---